autonity/aut/README.md

 ### Usage

-The `aut` command should now be available like any other unix command.
-Use `aut` by itself to list commands and `aut <command> -h` to get help for individual commands.
+The `aut` command should now be installed and available in the PATH.
+Use `aut` by itself to list command groups available and `aut <command> -h` to get help for individual commands.

 ### `.autrc` files